raspberrypilearning/getting-started-with-picamera/worksheet.md

     ![Image preview](images/preview.jpg)

-1. If your preview was upside-down you can rotate it with:
+1. If your preview was upside-down, you can rotate it with the following code:

     ```python
     camera.rotation = 180